wieslawsoltes/Core2D/README.md

 * `macOS` using `Core2D.Avalonia` project.
 * `.NET Core` supported platforms using `Core2D.Avalonia` project.

-The core library and editor are portable and should work on all platforms where C# is supported.
+The core libraries are portable and should work on all platforms where C# is supported.

 ## Building Core2D